The quantum Kibble-Zurek mechanism: the role of boundary conditions, endpoints and kink types: Boundary Conditions

 \section{Boundary Conditions}

 The critical properties of a quantum system depend not only on the bulk Hamiltonian but also on its boundary conditions, and the same holds true for its dynamical behavior.
+In equilibrium boundary conditions have a substantial effect on several properties of a system, and this has been extensively studied in the Ising model.
+While they do not modify the bulk critical exponents, they lead to distinct boundary field theory and can change the finite-size scaling of the energy gap and entanglement entropy~\cite{cabrera1987role, campostrini2015quantum, franchi2022critical, affleck2009entanglement}.

-To investigate whether boundary conditions influence the apparent Kibble–Zurek exponent, we examined the scaling of kink densities for both the TFIM and the 3-state Potts model under various boundary conditions.
-Our results for the two models are summarized in Figure \ref{fig:IsingBoundary} and Figure \ref{fig:PottsBoundary} correspondingly.
-For this, we evaluate the density of kinks in two different ways: over the entire chain including the edges, and over a small interval in the middle of the chain.
-In this section we present results obtained with $L=201$ and we use the standard definition of kinks (see previous section for details).
-We polarized boundary conditions by applying an external longitudinal magnetic field.
+Recently, the role of periodic and antiperiodic boundary conditions in the context of the KZ mechanism has also been investigated~\cite{gomez2022role}, where it was found that Kibble–Zurek scaling remains essentially unchanged whether the boundary conditions are periodic or antiperiodic.
+Here, we build on these findings by conducting a more detailed study of various boundary conditions.
+To investigate whether boundary conditions influence the apparent Kibble–Zurek exponent, we examined the scaling of kink densities for both the Ising and Potts models under various boundary conditions.
+The corresponding results are shown in Fig.~\ref{fig:IsingBoundary} and~\ref{fig:PottsBoundary}.
+We evaluate the kink density in two ways: (i) over the entire chain, including the edges, and (ii) within a small interval centered in the middle of the chain.
+Unless stated otherwise, all results in this section were obtained for $L = 201$, and kinks are defined according to the standard convention (see previous section for details).
+The boundaries are polarized by applying a longitudinal magnetic field, effectively imposing fixed boundary conditions.

+We assess how boundary conditions affect the estimation of the critical exponent $\mu$ in Fig.~\ref{fig:IsingBoundary}.
+We consider five representative cases for the Ising model: (i) strongly polarized symmetric boundaries ($h_{z1}=h_{zL}=10$); (ii) strongly polarized antisymmetric boundaries ($h_{z1}=-h_{zL}=10$); (iii) weakly polarized symmetric boundaries ($h_{z1}=h_{zL}=0.1$); (iv) free boundaries ($h_{z1}=h_{zL}=0$); and (v) one end free and the other polarized ($h_{z1}=0$, $h_{zL}=10$).
+Table~\ref{tab:mu-bc} summarizes the corresponding estimates of $\mu$, obtained both by counting kinks along the whole chain and by restricting the count to a small central interval so as to suppress boundary-induced effects.